rice-notes/phil101-f18/src/moral-theories/paternalism.md

 ## Distinctions

-Paternalism is described in two different forms.
+Paternalism is generally described by two different forms: Pure and impure paternalism.

 ### Pure Paternalism